 The O-trek is not for the faint-hearted, while the hike itself is not very technical it is a full 126 kilometers.
 In addition, you will need to carry your food supplies, tent & sleeping bag (if you choose not to sleep in a Refugio), and other trekking necessities with you on your back for the full 126 kilometers.

-The hike is well signposted and can be easily done without a guide.
-Make sure to book your refugios in advance at the visitor’s information center in Puerto Natales though.
+The hike is well-signposted and can be easily done without a guide.
+Make sure to book your refugios in advance at the visitor’s information center in Puerto Natales.
 While strenuous, the hike is much more scenic than the route taken on the W-trek.
 The views will serve as a reminder that those aching calves are well worth it.

-- Location: Closest major city is Cusco, Peru
+- Location: The closest major city is Cusco, Peru

 - Distance: 72.5 km | 45 Miles – which includes a stop at Rainbow Mountain